A Randomized Missing Data Approach to Robust Filtering and Forecasting: Conclusions

 Similar to the justification for rational inattention (\citet{Sims_2003}, \citet{Sims_2011}), in this paper we argue that the presence of measurement outliers and misspecification in state-space models may limit the scope for utilizing or putting equal weight on every available data measurement.
 More specifically, we note that even absent any explicit costs to data collection and processing, the optimal degree of utilization of imperfect data would implicitly depend on loss function sensitivities to bias versus efficiency.
 This motivates us to put forward a randomized missing data (RMD) approach to robust filtering of state-space models aiming to induce a degree of ``randomized innatention'' to available measurements.
 We accomplish this by purposely randomizing over the utilized subset of seemingly highly precise but possibly misspecified or outlier contaminated data measurements in their original time series order, while treating the rest as if missing.
 Such randomization ensures that time-series dependence is fully preserved and all available measurements can get utilized subject to a degree of downweighting depending on the loss function of interest.
 It also exploits the idea that the inclusion of only a small fraction of available highly precise measurements can still extract most of the attainable efficiency gains for filtering latent states, estimating model parameters, and producing out-of-sample forecasts.
 The arising robustness-efficiency trade-off is controlled by varying the fraction of randomly utilized measurements or the incurred relative efficiency loss from such randomized utilization of the available measurements.

 On the theory side, we first lay down the general properties of our RMD framework in a Bayesian setting and then provide two alternative implementations.
 The first one, denoted RMD-N, allows for endogenous randomization of missing data based on an indicator that is subject to a learning assumption.
 The second implementation, denoted RMD-X, is subject to a no-learning assumption with exogenous randomization of missing data.
 We establish that both RMD-N and RMD-X arise as special cases of our general RMD framework under specific convenient choices of the underlying conditional distribution of the missing or misspecified observations.
+Our main theory result in Section \ref{sec::Bias_Variance_Decomposition} above is that the RMD framework introduces a new bias-variance trade-off controlled by the induced randomization rate.
+As a key distinction, the RMD framework limits data utilization to reduce prediction bias at the expense of larger variance, while a wide range of ML methods exploit bias-variance trade-off involving penalization over the entire data sample to reduce prediction variance at the expense of larger bias.
+The RMD-X implementation of the RMD framework can further be viewed as a time-series extension of bootstrap aggregation (bagging), originally developed by \citet{Breiman_1996}.
+As a key distinction from bagging, RMD-X preserves time-series dependence by re-sampling without replacement while retaining the original time index of each observation by randomly drawing only induced missing values in each re-sampled path.